texanmason/texanmason.github.io/_posts/2019-08-12-lets-talk-about-booze.markdown

 How do we quantitatively define what's occasional and what's often?
 We simply can't - at least not in an objective manner.

 Article 508 raises even more questions:
 * How far reaching are we defining "occupied or used by any Lodge?"
-Is this for any building, that's been used by any lodge, for any purpose whatsoever, at any time?
-Is this only for lodges that permanently meet in a building on a consistent basis?
+	* Is this for any building, that's been used by any lodge, for any purpose whatsoever, at any time?
+	* Is this only for lodges that permanently meet in a building on a consistent basis?
 * How do we define "small quantities?"
 * When we say, "observance of special occasions required by existing regulations," what do we mean?
-How do we define what a special occasion is?
-Are Shrine stated meeting dinners a special occasion that is required to be obvserved?
-What about Scottish Rite Burns dinners?
+	* How do we define what a special occasion is?
+	* Are Shrine stated meeting dinners a special occasion that is required to be obvserved?
+	* What about Scottish Rite Burns dinners?
 * What does it mean if a space is "properly leased for commercial purposes," and what is the range of "commercial purposes?"
-Does this include a one-time dining hall contract for a wedding reception?
-Does a non-profit company count?
-Is the space required to be leased to one business or organization exclusively?
-Can a lodge be the owner of a business that is properly leasing space from a lodge for commercial purposes?
+	* Does this include a one-time dining hall contract for a wedding reception?
+	* Does a non-profit company count?
+	* Is the space required to be leased to one business or organization exclusively?
+	* Can a lodge be the owner of a business that is properly leasing space from a lodge for commercial purposes?

 ### Gabe's Take

-My personal take on this is that Article 224 and 508 are filled with language that is vague and unenforceable.
-These articles need to be amended or stricken entirely.
+My personal take on this is that Article 224 and 508 are filled with language that is vague and unenforceable, requiring significant changes, either in the form of definition additions, or wholesale deletion.

 ### Questions